yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 Progress continues smoothly on our projects in development.
 For example german77 is having fun with some heavily requested features.
-Blinkhawk managed to complete one of the top secret projects [Rodrigo](https://github.com/reinuseslisp) left unfinished before *turning green*, `Host Conditional Rendering`, so you can expect to hear more of it in future YFC news.
+Blinkhawk managed to complete one of the top secret projects [Rodrigo](https://github.com/reinuseslisp) left unfinished before *turning green*, `Host Conditional Rendering`,  expect to hear more of it in future `Project Y.F.C.` news.

+A small leak of recent internal testing, `Marvel Ultimate Alliance 3: The Black Order` jumped from 19 to 51 FPS on Vulkan, and your enemy's ink in `Splatoon 2` works correctly on AMD GPUs.

+{{< single-title-imgs-compare
+	"More than double the performance, for only a few liters of developer tears (Marvel Ultimate Alliance 3: The Black Order)" "./1.png"
+	"./2.png"
+>}}

 That’s all folks!
 It’s always a pleasure to have you here, hope we see you again next month!